vanniktech/lint-rules/README.md

 - **WrongMenuIdFormat** - Marks Android Menu Ids that are not in lowerCamelCase format.
 - **InvalidSingleLineComment** - Marks single line comments that are not sentences.
 - **InvalidString** - Marks invalid XML strings that contains for instance line breaks instead of `\n` or trailing whitespace.
-- **MatchingMenuId** - Marks Menu ids that do not match to the name of the mMenu file.
+- **MatchingMenuId** - Marks Menu ids that do not match to the name of the menu file.
 - **MatchingViewIdDetector** - Marks View ids that do not match to the name of the View file.
 - **ShouldUseStaticImport** - Marks references that should be statically imported instead (e.g. Collections.singletonList, TimeUnit.SECONDS, etc..).
-- **SuperfluousMarginDeclarationDetector** - Marks margin declaration where all the values for start, end, top and bototm are the same.
+- **SuperfluousMarginDeclarationDetector** - Marks margin declaration where all the values for start, end, top and bottom are the same.
-- **SuperfluousPaddingDeclarationDetector** - Marks padding declaration where all the values for start, end, top and bototm are the same.
+- **SuperfluousPaddingDeclarationDetector** - Marks padding declaration where all the values for start, end, top and bottom are the same.
 - **WrongConstraintLayoutUsage** - Marks usages of references to `left`, `right` (e.g. `layout_constraintLeft_toLeftOf`) that do not necessarily support RTL.
 - **MissingXmlHeader** - Marks xml files where the xml header is missing.
 - **WrongTestMethodName** - Marks test methods that are starting with test.
-- **WrongLayoutName** - Marks layout files that are not prefixed with a certain whielisted strings e.g. (activity_, dialog_, bottom_sheet_, divider_, etc.).
+- **WrongLayoutName** - Marks layout files that are not prefixed with a certain whitelisted strings e.g. (activity_, dialog_, bottom_sheet_, divider_, etc.).
 - **AnnotationOrderDetector** - Marks annotations that are not in the correct order. e.g. (@Deprecated comes before @Override and so on).

 ## RxJava 2 Lint Rules